imsjp/poe-tools/content/docs/lootfilters/index.md

 The website is called [FilterBlade](https://www.filterblade.xyz/) and provides a wide variety of customization from colors palettes to new drop sounds.

-If the default filters don't match the colors you'd like, feel free to customize them to your liking!
+If the default filters don't match the colors you'd like to see in-game, feel free to customize them to your liking!

 //TODO: Add pictures of lootfilter in action.